Skip to main content

 It can take up to 4 weeks for the rash to heal.

-Your skin can be painful for weeks after the rash has gone, but it usually settles over time.
+Your skin can be painful for weeks after the rash has gone, but it usually gets better over time.

 You cannot spread shingles to others.
-But people who have never had chickenpox could catch chickenpox from you.
+But people who have never had chickenpox can catch chickenpox from you.

-• pregnant women who never had chickenpox before
+• pregnant women who have never had chickenpox

 • people with a weakened immune system - such as someone having chemotherapy

-• babies less than 1 month old – unless it's your own baby, they should be protected from the virus by your immune system
+• babies less than 1 month old - unless it's your own baby, who should be protected by antibodies passed from you to them

 Do not go to work or school if the rash is still oozing fluid (weeping) and cannot be covered, or until the rash has dried out.

-You can only infect other people while the rash oozes fluid.
+You can only infect other people with the virus while the rash oozes fluid.

 You can cover the rash with loose clothing or a non-sticky dressing.